-North Bend UMC is a local church that affiliates with the United Methodist Church.
+North Bend UMC is a local church that affiliates with the United Methodist denomination.
 We believe that local churches are a primary place for people to connect with Jesus, grow stronger in faith, build genuine, encouraging relationships, and serve in ways that make an eternal difference in our community and around the world.

 Find out more at umc.org.